The Way of the Househusband: Characters

 Miku's daughter and Tatsu's stepdaughter, she is a character original to the drama.
 She is an elementary school student who is often more serious than her parents.

 Media

 Manga

 The Way of the Househusband, written and illustrated by Kousuke Oono, was initially published on the Shinchosha's online manga magazine Kurage Bunch as a five chapter limited series from February 23 to March 23, 2018, but became popular enough to be serialized as an ongoing series, starting on May 18 of the same year.
-It has been collected into sixteen tankōbon volumes by Shinchosha.
+It has been collected into seventeen tankōbon volumes by Shinchosha.

 In North America, Viz Media announced it had acquired the rights to publish an English-language translation of the series in February 2019, the first volume of which was published in September of that year.